-Eligible employees are automatically enrolled in the Plan at 3% of eligible compensation.
-The automatic enrollment deferral rate increases over time, up to 6% of compensation, based on years of service.
+Eligible employees of Sun, Faster and Helios are automatically enrolled in the Plan at 3% of eligible compensation.
+Eligible employees of Enovation and Balboa are automatically enrolled in the Plan at 7% of eligible compensation.
 Employees can elect not to defer compensation or change their deferral rate at any time.
 Salary deferral contributions are made by participating employees through payroll deductions in amounts authorized by the employees.
 The Plan allows participants to make pre-tax contributions from 1% to 100% of their eligible compensation, not to exceed statutory limits.

-Pre-tax contributions, of up to 6% of the employee's salary (depending on length of service), are matched by the Corporation.
+Pre-tax contributions, of up to 6% of Sun and Helios employee's salary (depending on length of service), are matched by the Corporation.
 Matching contributions are based on the years of service as listed in the following schedule: